henols/heliovault/docs/level_1.md

 ---

-If you want the next step: I’ll turn this into **authorable room data** (metatile interactables list + conditions/actions) so it drops straight into your engine’s flag/trigger tables.
+Next step: turn this into **authorable room data** (metatile interactables list + conditions/actions) so it drops straight into the engine’s flag/trigger tables.